PY-ANI/Level-Designer/README.md

 # Level-Designer
-A level designer purely in python using pygame.
+A sprite map designer in python using pygame.